SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 ## Manual Configuration

 >
->	This method is not working completely as yet, please use the resource method for the moment
+>	This method is not working completely as yet, please use the above methods currently
 >

 If you wish you can manually setup your application.